ziaddb/docker_on_bare_metal/README.md

-# Simple Python Flask Dockerized Application#
+# Python Flask inside Dockerized Application#

 Build the image using the following command